 Also keep in mind that booking a direct flight to your European destination is not always the cheapest way to get there.
 The major European airlines will often take you to one of their hubs, from where you can catch a connecting flight to your final destination.
 A few years ago I wanted to fly from Boston to Lisbon, but the cheapest flight was first to Frankfurt, and then Lisbon.
 Frankfurt is a major hub of the German airline Lufthansa, with frequent connections to most European cities.
 Another option is to fly open-jaw, which means that you arrive in one city and fly out from another on the same airline, and you usually only pay a little bit extra.
 This is a great way to plan a one-way itinerary in Europe, which saves you additional travel expenses and time.

-Starting in March 2008, the Open Skies agreement between the U.S. and the European Union will go into affect after years of negotiations.
-This partial deregulation of transatlantic air traffic will allow European airlines to fly from any city in the EU to any city in the U.S., and vice versa.
-U.S. airlines will also be allowed to fly within Europe.
-This agreement is largely expected to increase competition on transatlantic flights and reduce fares, has not so far reduced prices signifigantly due to the rise in oil prices and other factors.
+Starting in March 2008, the Open Skies agreement between the U.S. and the European Union went into affect after years of negotiations.
+This partial deregulation of transatlantic air traffic allows European airlines to fly from any city in the EU to any city in the U.S., and vice versa.
+U.S. airlines also are allowed to fly within Europe.
+This agreement, while largely expected to increase competition on transatlantic flights and reduce fares, has not so far reduced prices signifigantly due to the rise in oil prices and other factors.

 Low-Cost Airlines in Europe

 Low-cost airlines have exploded onto the European market in recent years, and routes that were traditionally covered by national airlines now face the stiff competition of low-cost carriers.
 This has prompted several major European airlines to start their own low-cost subsidiary airlines to remain competitive.